Updated May 10th, 2019

 If the home has a shed, pool house, clubhouse, or separate garage, it is best to just let any issues with them go, especially if you are buying your home in a competitive market.
 Just focus on the safety and soundness of the main house when making your requests after home inspections, as sheds are dirty and there are usually more important things to worry about.

-Looking for a Realtor who knows the inspection process inside and out?
-The team of professional agents at Clever can’t wait to work with you!
+Looking for a real estate agent who knows the inspection process inside and out?
+Clever Partner Agents in your area are expertly qualified to help you negotiate on home repairs.
 Call us today at 1-833-2-CLEVER or fill out our online form to start.